Staphylococcus/brain-from-brane/docs/05-competitive-dynamics/5e-bio-informational-complex.md

 A **BIC** is the dynamically coupled system consisting of biological host(s) and persistently instantiated information system(s), whose reciprocal dependencies are strong enough that:

 1. the information system commandeers significant host resources (attention, energy, time, material assets); and
-2. the host’s continued well-being and identity become conditionally tied to the maintenance and propagation of that information system.
+2. the host's continued well-being and identity become conditionally tied to the maintenance and propagation of that information system.

 In short, the host *embodies* the information, while the information *shapes* the host—together forming a quasi-organismic whole.